Kirk Adams: Early life and education

 Adams was born in Phoenix, Arizona and graduated from Mountain View High School in Mesa, Arizona in 1991.
-Adams served a mission on behalf of the Church of Jesus Christ of Latter-day Saints in Tonga.
+He served a mission on behalf of the Church of Jesus Christ of Latter-day Saints in Tonga.

 Political career

 Arizona State Legislature

 Adams was first elected to the Arizona State Legislature in 2006.
-During his tenure in the House of Representatives, Adams endorsed legislation which resulted in the largest permanent tax cut in Arizona history.
-As Speaker, Adams took on public-employee unions, authoring legislation to reform Arizona's pension system for public employees by raising the retirement age, eliminating cost of living adjustments, preventing employees from receiving a pension while working, reducing benefits for elected officials and requiring police officers, firefighters, elected officials and corrections employees pay more for their pensions.
-Adams opted out of the elected officials retirement plan, earning him recognition from the National Taxpayers Union.
+During his tenure in the House of Representatives, he endorsed legislation which resulted in the largest permanent tax cut in Arizona history.
+As Speaker, he took on public-employee unions, authoring legislation to reform Arizona's pension system for public employees by raising the retirement age, eliminating cost of living adjustments, preventing employees from receiving a pension while working, reducing benefits for elected officials and requiring police officers, firefighters, elected officials and corrections employees to pay more for their pensions.
+He chose not to take part in the elected officials retirement plan himself, earning him recognition from the National Taxpayers Union.

 As Speaker, Adams supported Arizona's immigration reform bill and solicited outside funding to defend the measure in court.